scarecrowyu/PHYS4150-2019/Homework/README.md

 2. We have finished the basic k prime number generator.
 From the lecture note, there are at least two aspects we could improve.

-3. Understand `code_template.m` and implement two improvements.
+3. Understand and finish `code_template.m` and implement two improvements.

 ## 2. pi_Liu_Hui_method